Enzyme replacement therapy: Administration

 ERT is administered by IV infusion.
 Typically, infusions occur every week or every two weeks.
 For some types of ERT, these infusions can occur as infrequently as every four weeks.

 Complications

 ERT is not a cure for lysosomal storage diseases, and it requires lifelong IV infusions of the therapeutic enzyme.
 This procedure is expensive; in the United States, it may cost over $200,000 annually.
+Studies have reported even higher average costs in some settings.
+For example, reaching approximately €369,000 per year for certain lysosomal storage diseases in Germany.
+In addition to this, treatment requires frequent infusions that can last several hours and must be administered on a regular basis, which can create ongoing time and logistical burdens for patients.
 The distribution of the therapeutic enzyme in the body (biodistribution) after these IV infusions is not uniform.
 The enzyme in less available to certain areas in the body, like the bones, lungs, brain.
 For this reason, many symptoms of lysosomal storage diseases remain untreated by ERT, especially neurological symptoms.
 Additionally, the efficacy of ERT is often reduced due to an unwanted immune response against the enzyme, which prevents metabolic function.